jfreeze/horizon/README.md

 # Horizon

-Horizon provides scripts to build and deploy Elixir applications to FreeBSD.
-It's intent is simplify the deploy process.
-Part of the ground work to have a simple deployment process is to have a simple process to configure and build web and postgres hosts.

-Horizon is a suite of scripts that are used to build and deploy your Elixir application to a FreeBSD host.

 `Horizon` provides tools for host configuration (build, postgresql db, web) and tools to deploy any Elixir app that uses `mix release`.